Sons of the American Revolution

 Awards at the chapter level may vary.
 Please contact the Chapter chairman for more information.

 Awards at the state level are as follows:

 First Place: $800; a medal and recognition certificate.

 Awards at the national level are as follows:

 The winning essay of the national contest will be submitted for publication in the SAR Magazine.
-Participants in this contest agree that their essays may be published in the SAR Magazine and on local, state or national SAR web sites at the sole discretion of the appropriate SAR officers.
+Participants in this contest agree that their essay may be published in the SAR Magazine and on the SAR Knight Essay Contest webpage.
 Winning essay participants, on all levels, may be required to supply a tax identification number in order to receive their award.
-By entering this contest, all participants agree that if their essay is chosen as one of the national winning essays, it will be the property of the National Society of the Sons of the American Revolution (SAR).
-All participants further agree that the national winning essays may not be submitted to any other contest or used for any other purpose without the express permission of the national SAR Knight Essay Contest Chairman.
+By entering this contest, all participants agree that if their essay is chosen as the national winning essay, it will be the property of the National Society of the Sons of the American Revolution (SAR).
+All participants further agree that the national winning essay may not be submitted to any other contest or used for any other purpose without the express permission of the national SAR Knight Essay Contest Chairman.

-Applicants in the Knight Essay Contest agree that the interpretation of the rules and decisions of the local, state, and national chairmen and the judges must govern without reservation and that decisions of the judges and/or the chairmen at the various levels are final and not subject to review.
+Applicants in the Knight Essay Contest agree that the interpretation of the rules and decisions of the National Chairman and its judges must govern without reservation and that decisions of the judges and/or the National Chairman are final and not subject to review.